Understanding Life Expectancy With Relapsed/Refractory Myeloma | MyMyelomaTeam

 • IMiDs like pomalidomide (Pomalyst)

-• Bispecific T-cell engagers like teclistamab-cqyv (Tecvayli), which was approved by the U.S. Food and Drug Administration (FDA) in 2022, and talquetamab, which is currently being studied in clinical trials
+• Bispecific T-cell engagers like teclistamab-cqyv (Tecvayli), which was approved by the U.S. Food and Drug Administration (FDA) in 2022, and talquetamab (Talvey), which the FDA approved in 2023

 It’s important to take care of your body while living with RRMM and going through intense cancer treatments.
 Studies have found people with myeloma tend to have a lower health-related quality of life compared to people with most other types of cancer.
 Many people get tired easily or have trouble breathing or chronic pain, which can make it hard to be active.
 Talk to your oncologist about whether adding some light exercise to your routine would be helpful for you.
 They can make recommendations for activities that are best for your overall health.